VietnamKnowledgeNewsletter

 Sunscreen

 Bring SPF 50 from home if you have a brand you trust.
-Vietnamese pharmacies and convenience stores sell sunscreen but the local market skews to "whitening" formulations and lower SPFs — finding plain SPF 50 or higher in chemist-grade chemistry is doable but not always easy.
+Vietnamese pharmacies and convenience stores sell sunscreen but the local market skews to "whitening" formulations and lower SPFs — finding plain SPF 50 or higher in chemist-grade chemistry can be difficult.
 Reliable imported brands at Pharmacity and Long Chau: Anessa (Japanese), Biore UV (Japanese, very popular), La Roche-Posay Anthelios (French), Sunplay.

 Apply 20 minutes before going out, reapply every two hours, and after swimming.
 Lips burn too — get an SPF lip balm.